RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 * Test changes to delete image stuff
 * find delete marked implementation and others
 * Handle Recursive option - how to handle images?

+* Broken Scroll / key auto page in preview and popout
+* CheckUnavailableFolders conflicts with some other writes
+* Make sure Folder Refresh will restore unavailable folders AND all the images under them
+  * calls CheckUnavailableFolders DONE

+* Broken Keydown / auto-page in thumbnail - FIXED